TaffarelJr/onion-seed/README.md

 Contains common components, utilities, and scaffolding to enable applications to be created more quickly, following the tenets of DDD and Onion Architecture.

+View the [Wiki](https://github.com/TaffarelJr/onion-seed/wiki) for documentation about specific APIs included in this project.

 ## Community

 This project is licensed under the standard [MIT license](./LICENSE).